eduardorittner/mc504/README.md

 * At most one inserter can be active at any point in time
 * A deleter can only run if there are no searchers and inserters active

+## Compiling and running

+To compile this project run `make` on the repo's root, and the compiled binary will be saved in `build/main`.
+To compile and immediately run, one can use `make run`.

+The default compiler is gcc, to use a different compiler, change the `CC` variable in the Makefile to be whatever you want.
+This project has been tested to work with clang and tinycc in addition to gcc.